 Building a unique workplace culture is difficult when your team is located across the globe and in different time zones.
 Finding a common time where every single team member can come together for a meeting already presents a challenge.
 Imagine trying to bring everyone together to create the cohesion that comes from casual “water cooler” interactions without an actual physical space where everyone can meet.

 As a solution, try leveraging modern telecommunications technology.
-Hosted VoIP systems or Unified Communication (UC) platforms give companies the opportunity to stay in constant communication round the clock.
-This gives geographically dispersed teams more options to connect with team members.
+Hosted VoIP systems or Unified Communication and Collaboration (UCC) platforms give companies the opportunity to stay in constant communication round the clock.
+This gives geographically-separated teams more options to connect with team members.

 3. Prone to miscommunication.